Internal Control Structure

 - Rules related to organizational structures are reviewed and updated in a timely and appropriate manner to clarify the division of director's duties and respective oversight authority.

-- Organizational and administrative systems are revised as the occasion arises to meet changes in the business environment.
+- Organizational and administrative systems are revised when necessary to meet changes in the business environment.

 5.System ensuring the execution of duties by employees complies with the Company's Articles of Incorporation and prevailing laws and regulations